 – Via The Windows Registry: follow the steps below to launch the registry editor.
 From the Windows search box, type “regedit.exe” to launch the Windows Registry Editor as shown below.

-This will Open the Registry Editor as shown below.
-Navigate through the follow hive and find the “winlogon” key.
+Nonetheless, This will Open the Registry Editor, as shown below.
+Navigate through the following hive and find the “winlogon” key.

 - Value name: CachedLogonsCount